PythonUser-ux/Telegraphbot/README.md

 ## Step 4: Make your "first steps"

-A conversation node is created calling the *chat_step* method inside a function that only takes *message* as argument.
-This choice is for compatibility reasons.
+A conversation node is created by defining a function taking only *message* as argument and its body is just a call of the *chat_step* method.

 ```python